beeware/briefcase/docs/how-to/publishing/android.rst

 This will result in an Android App Bundle file being generated.
 An `Android App Bundle <https://developer.android.com/guide/app-bundle>`__ is a publishing format that includes all your app’s compiled code and resources.
+To generate a release APK instead of an AAB, you can add the `-p apk` option.

 .. admonition:: AAB and APK